Sam Farrar: Personal life

 Farrar was born in Los Angeles, California, to Australian parents.
 His father, John Farrar, was a member of The Shadows and also carved a successful songwriting career, penning many of Olivia Newton-John's big hits as well as producing nearly every one of her albums during her most successful years.
 His mother, Pat Carroll, was a successful Australian pop singer in the 1960s.
 He attended The Buckley School.

-Sam is married to Stephanie Eitel, formerly a member of the band Agent Sparks.
-Their daughter Vesper Pearl Farrar was born on August 6, 2009, and their son Flynn Roscoe Farrar was born on January 14, 2014.
+Farrar is married to Stephanie Eitel, formerly a member of the band Agent Sparks.
+Their daughter was born in 2009, and their son in 2014.